tomicapretto/etc/lessons/lesson_02.md

 <!-- #region slideshow={"slide_type": "notes"} -->
 Taking all the components together, the formula for the linear regression is equivalent to the original formula we used before.
 The only difference is that we use the transformed variables now.

-It's exactly the same structure than before, we only changed the variables for the transformed ones.
+It's exactly the same structure than before, we only changed replaced the untransformed variables with the transformed ones.
 All the rest remains the same.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "skip"} -->